-Mr. Bast was elected Treasurer in April 2013, having joined Davey Tree in March 2013.
+Mr. Bast was elected as Vice President in September 2017 and as Treasurer in April 2013, having joined Davey Tree in March 2013.
 He is a certified public accountant and a certified treasury professional.
 Prior to joining us, Mr. Bast served in various management positions from 1994 to 2013 at Diebold, Incorporated, a provider of self-service delivery and security systems, including senior director of North America Finance, a director of investor relations and director of treasury.
 Prior to joining Diebold, Mr. Bast was an auditor with Deloitte LLP, having been associated with that firm since 1991.

-Ms. Conner was elected Assistant Secretary and Counsel in May 1998.
+Ms. Conner was elected as Vice President in September 2017 and as Assistant Secretary and Counsel in May 1998.
 Prior to that time, she served as Manager of Legal and Treasury Services.